Try Hubstaff for 14 days

 Hubstaff makes it easy to set up billable rates for each of your team members.
 By doing this, you can fully customize what each team member accrues based on the projects or clients that they’re working on.

 Once you’ve got your projects and rates set up, the next thing to do is get down to business.
 Have each of your employees track their time using our desktop, web, or mobile apps.
 Make sure, depending on the project they’re currently working on, that your team is tracking their time towards the correct task.
-This is extremely easy to do, but if you’d like to learn more about it, check out our guide to time tracking.

 While your team is cracking away at their tasks, make sure they’re not going overboard by setting budget limits.
 You can do this in the projects tab in Hubstaff.
 By setting a project’s budget limit, you can make sure that the appropriate amount of time is being spent on any given project based on what you’ve quoted your client or how much money you’ve allocated towards that task.